jeremiahpslewis/codingdavinci/php/README.md

     $ php composer.phar install

-If this doesn't work (e.g. on Debian with Suhosin-path), set suhosin.executor.include.whitelist="phar" in /etc/php5/cli/conf.d/suhosin.ini
+If this doesn't work (e.g. on Debian with Suhosin-patch), set suhosin.executor.include.whitelist="phar" in /etc/php5/cli/conf.d/suhosin.ini

 If you installed with composer before and need to update or add the dependencies, then